Boko Haram insurgents attack northeast Nigeria's capital city

 Chadian forces killed 120 Boko Haram militants in a battle in the north of Cameroon, the army said in a statement on Saturday.
 Three of its soldiers were killed.

-Gunfire exchanges between the Chadian army and Boko Haram militants resumed again on Sunday afternoon near the Cameroonian locality of Fotokol, a Cameroon army officer told Reuters.

-Additional reporting by Chijioke Ohuocha in Lagos, Emma Farge in Dakar, Tansa Musa in Yaounde and Isaac Abrak in Abuja; Writing by Tim Cocks; Editing by Louise Ireland
+Additional reporting by Chijioke Ohuocha; Writing by Tim Cocks; Editing by Louise Ireland